Officer Training Unit, Scheyville: History

 On 24 November 1964, the National Service Act was passed by the Australian Federal parliament, allowing the Menzies government to re-establish the national service scheme – which had been suspended in 1959 – as a response to growing uncertainty in Australia's strategic outlook in Southeast Asia.
 Unlike previous versions of national or compulsory service, which had limited the liability of men called up to service in Australian territory within the meaning of the Defence Act (1903) only, the new scheme envisaged conscripted soldiers serving in Regular Army units to bolster their numbers for deployment being sent overseas to meet Australia's commitments in Southeast Asia.
-As such many would take part in the fighting Vietnam and Malaysia.
+Many would take part in the fighting Vietnam and Malaysia.

 Although largely opposed by the Australian Army hierarchy, the reintroduction of conscription necessitated a requirement for the expansion of the Army's training establishments to meet the increased numbers of men undergoing training.
 This, coupled with the expansion of the Royal Australian Regiment to nine battalions, meant that there was a need for the Army to increase the numbers of junior officers serving in its ranks in order to oversee the training of national servicemen and to command platoons on operations overseas.
 To meet this requirement the decision was made to create a new Officer Training Unit (OTU) to deliver this course.
 At the same time the decision was taken to train pilots for the Army at OTU.
 Colonel (later Brigadier) Ian Geddes was given the responsibility of bringing this organisation into being, and on 1 April 1965 the OTU was established at Scheyville, New South Wales.

 Approximately 50 km north-west of Sydney, the land had originally been used as part of the Dreadnought agricultural training scheme, before being used during the First World War as an internment camp for "enemy aliens".
 Later, during the Second World War the Army had used the site for conducting training exercises before it was converted in 1949 into a camp for migrants.